Jeff Allam

-Jeffrey Frank Allam (born 19 December 1954 in Epsom, England), is a former British racing driver who made his name in Saloon Car racing.
+Jeffrey Frank Allam (born 19 December 1954 in Epsom, England) is a former British racing driver who made his name in Saloon Car racing.
 He now works as Head of Business for Allam Motor Services in Epsom which are a Skoda sales and service and Vauxhall servicing dealership.

 Racing career

-Starting in kart racing he soon progressed to saloon car racing winning regularly in Vauxhalls.
-He first entered the British Saloon Car Championship in 1978 driving a Ford Capri 3.0, finishing 2nd in class.
-In 1979 he repeated this with another 2nd place in class.
+Starting in kart racing, Allam soon progressed to saloon car racing winning regularly in Vauxhalls.
+He first entered the British Saloon Car Championship in 1978 driving a Ford Capri 3.0, finishing second in class.
+In 1979, he repeated this with another 2nd place in class.
 In 1981 he drove a TWR Rover Vitesse, taking Rover's first overall win in the championship.
 Allam continued to drive for TWR Rover again in 1982, this time winning the class title.
 He was paired with Frank Sytner for the 1982 season, but Sytner left the team partway through the year.
 The following year saw Allam partnering Steve Soper and Pete Lovett in the Rover team, and the three drivers dominated the year, easily winning the manufacturers championship and Soper winning the drivers' title.
 However, the success was short-lived, as the Rovers were found to be in breach of the regulations regarding the engine installation, and TWR was thrown out of the championship, handing victory to Andy Rouse.

+Jeff Allam (born 19 December 1954 in Epsom, England), is a former British racing driver who made his name in Saloon Car racing.
+He now works as Head of Business for Allam Motor Services in Epsom which are a Skoda sales and service and Vauxhall servicing dealership.
+Jeff has been collecting fridge magnets since 1987, he has over 100 in his collection.
+Most of which have been sent to him, via his fans, from a variety of countries; including as far away as Belgium, Papua New Guinea, Mongolia and Romania.
+His ambition is to have one from each country of the world.
+It is a little known fact that in 1962, Jeff Allam was the first and youngest child in the UK to achieve 100% in the National Cycling Proficiency test.
+Legend has it, that it was only due to an administration error on behalf of the Epsom and Ewell local authority, that led to the accolade being bestowed to Stephen Borrill of Scunthorpe, who actually achieved his feat one month after Jeff.

-His success continued afterwards, winning the new Group A class at the 1984 Bathurst 1000 in Australia driving a TWR Rover partnered by regular ETCC co-driver Armin Hahne from Germany.
+Allam's success continued afterwards, winning the new Group A class at the 1984 Bathurst 1000 in Australia driving a TWR Rover partnered by regular ETCC co-driver Armin Hahne from Germany.
 This was followed in 1986 when he won the prestigious ETCC Tourist Trophy at Silverstone in a TWR prepared Rover along with co-driver, former Formula One World Champion Denny Hulme.
 In 1987, he raced as a guest entry at Goodwood in the MG Maestro Challenge.
 He was then champion in the TVR Tuscan Challenge in 1989.